WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/鸿门宴_通假字ChineseConsolidations/README.md

     Download Scrubbed Files for a manual compare.
 OR

-    (a) Go back to Upload and upload the 鸿门宴HongMenYan_without_consolidations.txt file found there
+    (a) Upload 鸿门宴HongMenYan_without_consolidations.txt again
     (b) Go to Analyze - Similarity Query
-    (c) Choose Tokenize 1-gram by Characters
+    (c) Tokenize - by Characters

-    Get Similarity Rankings: the two files should be identical, and should have a similarity score of 0.
+    Get Similarity Rankings: the two files should be identical, and should have a similarity score of 0.364.

 mjl - May 20, 2019
 jg - June 10, 2014